 770 Woolsey presents a unique opportunity to connect the past, present and future of the Portola District through one of the defining challenges of this century—how to make our cities more sustainable.

-Inspired by the site, the history, and Portola residents, The Greenhouse Project endeavors to preserve 770 Woolsey as a productive hub and establish it as a community asset.
-The Greenhouse Project supports sustainable, innovative, and community-oriented growth that will strengthen The Portola District and connect it to greater San Francisco.
-We believe a successful demonstration of thriving urban agriculture in the 2nd densest U.S. city will help develop important best practices & motivate other cities to initiate similar neighborhood-based projects.
+Inspired by the site, the history, and Portola residents, The Greenhouse Project (TGP) endeavors to preserve 770 Woolsey as a productive agricultural hub and establish it as a community asset.
+TGP supports sustainable, innovative, and community-oriented growth that will strengthen the Portola community and connect it to greater San Francisco.
+We believe a successful demonstration of thriving urban agriculture in the 2nd densest U.S. city will help develop important best practices and motivate other cities to initiate similar neighborhood-based projects.

 We envision The site as: